Close

 The researchers configured the laser cavity to include a section of gain fiber, a saturable absorber, an output coupler, a polarization-maintaining fiber, and standard low-birefringent, single-mode-fibers.
 A polarization-insensitive isolator in the cavity ensured the unidirectional propagation of the pulse.

 “When the pulse circulates in the cavity, the coupling behavior from single-mode fiber to polarization-maintaining fiber must be considered,” the researchers said.
-“The laser operation depends on the angle between y-polarized component and fast axis of polarization-maintaining-fiber.
+“The laser operation depends on the angle between the y-polarized component and the fast axis of the polarization-maintaining-fiber.
 For example, near-chirp-free birefringence-managed solitons can be formed when the angle ranges from 0.1 π to 0.4 π, and giant-chirp dissipative solitons are achieved for the angle of 0 or 0.5 π.”

 The proposed approach could be used to directly generate near-chirp-free solitons in normal-dispersion fiber lasers without external compression — which could be advantageous for wavelength bands below 1.3 μm, where the silica fiber dispersion is typically normal.
 The technique could be extended to propagate near-chirp-free solitons over long distance in normal-dispersion regimes with periodically spaced single-mode and polarization-maintaining fibers.